 Your school will let you know what documents are required sending a letter or email addressed to you (not your parents).

-- Federal Tax Filers: the verification of tax filing status, taxable income, and taxes paid must come directly from the IRS (copies of tax returns are not acceptable) either by:
+- For Federal Tax Filers: the verification of tax filing status, taxable income, and taxes paid can be provided by:

 - using the IRS Data Retrieval Tool within the FAFSA (this options is available even after the initial submission of the FAFSA);

-- submitting a Federal Tax Return Transcript (if a copy of the original tax return is not available).
-A Federal Tax Return Transcript can be obtained by calling the IRS at 1800-908-9946 or at IRS.gov
+- submitting a copy of Federal Tax Return Transcript (if a copy of the original tax return is not available).
+A Federal Tax Return Transcript can be obtained by calling the IRS at 1-800-908-9946 or at IRS.gov

-- Non-Tax Filers: independent students and parents of dependent students (but not dependent students) must submit an IRS Verification of Non-Filing Letter.
-This letter can be requested by mailing or faxing a Form 4506-T (also available from the school or at IRS.gov) to the IRS at the address on the back of the 4506-T form.
+- For Non-Tax Filers: independent students and parents of dependent students (but not dependent students) are required to submit an IRS Verification of Non-Filing Letter (VNF).
+The VNF can be requested by mailing or faxing a Form 4506-T (also available from the school or at IRS.gov) to the IRS at the address on the back of the 4506-T form.